Have you ever had a Whole of Life policy with Legal and General?

 - I did not ask Legal and General to set-up my whole of life policy.

-- I was not told by Legal and General that my Life Cover premiums could fluctuate.
+- I was not advised by Legal and General that my Life Cover premiums could fluctuate.

-- I was advised by Legal and General that my Life Cover would pay the full amount on first death.
+- I was told by Legal and General that my Life Cover would pay the full amount on first death.

 - Legal and General made me feel pressured into taking out the whole of life policy.